Nojahhh/cogvideox-loras/README.md

 7. **Open a Pull Request** detailing your changes.

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact
 For inquiries or feedback, please contact [mellin.johan@gmail.com].